secret-passwordmanager/Microservices/Microservices/README.md

 If something is not working as expected, you can run `docker container ls` to see which containers are currently running.
 If any of the 3 containers are not running you can run `docker logs {container_name}` (remove the {}, and replace container_name).
 Then fix the problem or something idk

-# Using the Secret API
-[Here](https://documenter.getpostman.com/view/9830396/T1LV949V?version=latest#d4af5a9d-8704-48df-9053-ef13717cfc07) you can find the tests we run to validate that everything is working properly.
-You can use this documentation to walk through certain scenarios that you may need to do.
-(Such as logging in, logging out, creating a credential, updating it, etc).

 # API Endpoints
 We are using nginx as a reverse proxy to route all http requests to the proper microservice that will